Find Affordable College Courses

 Searcy, AR

-Harding University ranked #21 on this year’s Best Value Film, Video & Photographic Arts Bachelor’s Degree Schools list.
+Harding University came in at #21 in this year’s edition of the Best Value Film, Video & Photographic Arts Bachelor’s Degree Schools ranking.
 Harding is a small private not-for-profit school located in the distant town of Searcy.

 Harding undergraduate students pay an average of $22,230 in tuition and fees each year.